Aaguilar123/Macro-Liquidity-Asset-Leaderboard-Forecast/README.md

 ## Project Timeline & Logistics
 Week 2 (Friday): Final deadline for group formation (3–4 students).

-Week 6 (Friday): Finalize your dataset and forecasting task.
+Week 6 (Friday): Decide on your dataset and forecasting task.

+May 8 (Friday): Finalize Home Assignment

+April 13 - May 14: Presentation

 Infrastructure: All collaborative work must be hosted in a joint GitHub repository containing a shared notebook, README, and the dataset.